DivineSean/DivineSean/README.md

 # Mohamed Arkik

-I’m a software engineer so passionate that my coffee fears me.
+I’m a software engineer student so passionate that my coffee fears me.
 In a world full of bugs and bad Wi-Fi, I conquer **full-stack development**, **networking**, and **3D graphics programming** — often before my third cup of coffee.

 I write code, connect systems, and make things spin in 3D — occasionally on purpose.